muhammadanas0716/Machine-Learning-101/README.md

 # Machine Learning Projects

-Hey Gits, Machine Learning is on fire right now.
-It's everyone.
-From the mobile phone you hold to the mind blowing self-driving cars.
-So, I started experimenting & started exploring the vast domain of Machine Learning and I think coding projects is the only way to learn effectively, atleast for me.
-And then learning in public is just so much better and 100x more effective!
-I want everyone out there to participate here!
+Hey Machine Learning fans, we all are aware that Machine Learning is on fire right now.
+It's everywhere - dominated every industry.
+From the mobile phone you hold to the mind blowing autonomous cars.
+So recently I started experimenting & started exploring the vast domain of Machine Learning and I think practicing is the only way to learn effectively, atleast for me.
+And then learning in public is just so much better and **100x** more effective!
+So what better way to start...solving Machine Learning problems in public.
+So I want everyone out there to participate here!

-I also have another repository dedicated to Data Analysis, which can be found [here](https://github.com/muhammadanas0716/Data-Science-Projects---EDA).
-In that repo, I focus on **Data Analysis** only and did not mention anything much about **Machine Learning**, but this repo is all about it!
-Not to forget, I'll still be doing **Explortory Data Analysis** on a dataset before applying Machine Learning algorithms.
+I also have another repository dedicated to **Data Analysis**, which can be found [here](https://github.com/muhammadanas0716/Data-Science-Projects---EDA).
+In that repository, I focus on **Data Analysis** only and don't talk about **Machine Learning**, but this repository is all about it!
+Not to forget,

+> I'll still be doing **Explortory Data Analysis** on a dataset before applying Machine Learning algorithms.

 I have great projects on my mind, and the first project I'm going to start with is a **Heart Disease Classification** problem.
 A fairly simple one, but a very good start.
 I'll also move towards towards **Deep Learning** projects, gradually ofcourse as I'm still learning, fortunately we all are, so have a look below!